 Allow for breaks and movement

 Sitting still is a challenge for students with ADHD and may act as a barrier to their learning.
 Make time for regular breaks for the entire class to stretch and move between classroom activities to give students with ADHD the opportunity to regulate and refocus.
+Some of our favourite quick movement exercises are animal walks and wall push ups.
 Be mindful that some students may find it difficult to refocus after a break so explore what works for your students.

 Where possible, try to incorporate movement into learning activities to keep students engaged.
 If you notice a student beginning to fidget, try assigning them a small task that requires moving around the classroom.
-This could be handing out worksheets, getting up to put away resources or helping you write on the board.
+This could be handing out worksheets, getting up to put away resources or helping you clean the whiteboard.

 Keep feedback positive